sakshamsharma/acehack/projects/hop.md

 *Note*: The keyword server tells *hop* which side of the connection has to be over HTTP.

+# Contributing
+Pull Requests are more than welcome! :smile:

+I've put down a list of possible ideas if you would like to contribute.

 # Bugs
 * Currently uses a 100ms sleep after every send/receive cycle to allow for synchonizations.
 * HTTP Responses may come before HTTP Requests.
 Let me know if you know of some proxy which blocks such responses.
+* Some SSH connections break after a while, with a noticed extra connection being opened by SSH itself (on the client side).
+Suspected SSH attempting to create a replacement connection and killing the original connection.
+See issue #1

 # Planned features
 * Better and adaptive buffering